amethyst/rustrogueliketutorial/book/src/chapter_37.md

 }
 ```

 This is relatively straightforward.
 We randomly pick either a *room* or a *shape* builder, as defined above.
-There's a 1 in 3 chance we'll then run `Waveform Collapse` on it, and a 1 in 20 chance that we'll add a sectional to it.
+There's a 1 in 3 chance we'll then run `Wave Function Collapse` on it, and a 1 in 20 chance that we'll add a sectional to it.
 Finally, we try to spawn any vaults we might want to use.

 So how does our total combinatorial explosion look?
 Pretty good at this point: